muregii/codeKenya/codeK(main)/Leetcode/solution/0400-0499/0409. Longest Palindrome/README.md

 - **Time Complexity:** O(n), where `n` is the length of the string `s`.
 We iterate through the string once to count the characters and once to calculate the palindrome length.
 - **Space Complexity:** O(1), as we are using a constant amount of extra space for the character counts and a few variables.
 The size of the alphabet is fixed, and thus the space needed to store the counts is also constant.

----

-This README file explains the problem clearly, offers a step-by-step solution using the Feynman Learning Technique, includes a usage example, and provides a complexity analysis.